 How to Make Black Bean Soup

-1. In a medium Dutch oven, add the oil and warm over medium heat.
-Add the onion and carrot.
+1. In a medium Dutch oven or large pot, add the oil and warm over medium heat.
+Add the onion, carrot, and celery.
 Cook, stirring occasionally, until the vegetables are tender, about 10 minutes.

-2. Add the garlic, cumin, oregano, salt, and red pepper flakes.
-Cook stirring constantly for 2 minutes.
+2. Add the garlic, cumin, oregano, salt, red pepper, and a few grinds of black pepper.
+Cook, stirring constantly for 2 minutes.

 3. Add the black beans to the Dutch oven.

 4. Add the broth and lime juice.
-Bring to a boil over medium-high heat.
-Reduce the heat to low.
-Cover, and simmer the soup for 25 minutes, stirring occasionally.
+Bring the soup to a boil over medium-high heat, then reduce the heat to low.
+Cover, and simmer for 25 minutes, stirring occasionally.

-6. Pour the blended soup back into the pot with the remaining soup.
-Cook, uncovered, until soup has thickened and reached the desired consistency, about 10 to 20 minutes more.
-(For a thicker soup, go the full 20 minutes.)
-Serve topped with avocado, sour cream, and cilantro.
+6. Stir the blended soup back into the pot.
+Cook, uncovered, until the soup has thickened and reached the desired consistency, about 10 to 20 minutes more.
+Cook the full 20 minutes if you prefer a thicker soup.
+Serve topped with avocado, sour cream, and cilantro or as desired.

 Pro Tips for Making This Recipe